Sustainability at Elizabethtown

 To learn more about campus-wide sustainability efforts, visit the Facilities Management website.
 Here’s a look at how some other departments across campus reduce, reuse, recycle – and rethink the way they do things.

 The staff of Print Services cares about forests.
-We are pleased to announce that we now offer white copy paper that contains100% post-consumer waste (PCW).
+We are pleased to announce that we now offer white copy paper that contains 100% post-consumer waste (PCW).
 As of July 2012 all white copy paper supplied by Print Services will either be certified by the Forest Stewardship Council (FSC) or contain 100% post-consumer waste.
-Print Services provides more white copy paper than any other paper, but due to initiatives by groups like the Elizabethtown College Environment Group (ECEG), we have reduced the number of cases of white copy paper ordered by 10 percent two years in a row.
+Print Services provides more white copy paper than any other paper, but due to initiatives by groups like the Elizabethtown College Environment Group (ECEG), we have reduced the number of cases of white copy paper ordered by 10 percent three years in a row.

 Print Services also has partnered with ECEG to produce Green Notebooks, which are made from donated empty dry-goods boxes, 100% recycled paper and recyclable spines.
 Proceeds from the sale of Green Notebooks help support environmental initiatives on campus.